 However, these are observations at the margin of the concept, which may not change the pattern outlined in Fig. 1 substantially.
 During the evolutionary

 The diversity of succulent plants differs between the families.
 Some families like Cactaceae and Aizoaceae are entirely made up of succulents, whereas in other families succulent forms only a more or less small part of their species diversity.

-One of the largest families, the Poaceae with more than 10,000 species, has only one succulent representative.
-From a geographical point of view, succulents and their families range on earth.
+One of the largest families is known as Poaceae.
+With more than 10,000 species, it has only one succulent representative.
+From a geographical point of view, succulents and their families extend covering the earth.

-Hotspots of succulent plant diversity are the arid or semiarid areas of southern Africa and the American continent with thousands of succulent species.
+Hotspots of succulent plant diversity are the arid or semiarid areas of the world.
+Most so in southern Africa and the American continent where thousands of succulent species can be found.